-11.1 Where a child has a Statement of Special Educational Needs ("Statement") it will be reviewed annually, working with the local authority as appropriate.
+11.1 Where a child has a Statement of Special Educational Needs ("Statement")/ LEA maintained IDP or Individual Development Plan.
+It will be reviewed annually, working with the local authority as appropriate.
 Schools must also make sure that particulars of educational and welfare provision for pupils with Statements is made available to parents, parents of prospective pupils and, on request, to the Chief Inspector, Secretary of State or independent inspectorate.